evacoffee/beautify/README.md

-# BeautyMod for Minecraft
+# beautify for Minecraft

-Enhance your Minecraft experience with BeautyMod, a comprehensive mod that adds deep social interactions, relationships, and romantic gameplay elements to your world.
+Enhance your Minecraft experience with beautify, a comprehensive mod that adds deep social interactions, relationships, and romantic gameplay elements to your world.

 ## ✨ Features